-The 1st Law of Thermodynamics states that if some amount of heat is given to a thermodynamic system, it will use some parts of heat to increase its kinetic energy and works with rests of heat.
+The 1st Law of Thermodynamics states that if some amount of heat is given to a thermodynamic system, it will use some parts of heat to increase its kinetic energy and works with the remaining heat.
 Here, heat is equivalent to energy.

 Let, dQ amount of heat is supplied to a system.
-Its increase in internal energy is dU and amount of work done by the system is dW.
-The, according to the First law, dQ = dU + dW.
+Its increase in internal energy is dU and the amount of work done by the system is dW.
+Then, according to the First law, dQ = dU + dW.

-Click here to read the 1st Law of Thermodynamics in details.
+Click here to read the 1st Law of Thermodynamics in detail.